PacificBiosciences/ANGEL/README.md

 The program is divided into three parts :

-* **Dumb ORF prediction**: ORF prediction that outputs all longest ORFs in all frames.
+* **Dumb ORF prediction**: ORF prediction that outputs the longest ORF (or first ORF) in all frames.
 Can be used to create a top training dataset.

 * **ANGEL classifier training**: Train a coding potential classifier based on given training data.
 Must provide both CDS and UTR for positive and negative training set.